WebAssembly/spec/ml-proto/README.md

 The `-d` option selects "dry mode" and ensures that the input module is not run, even if it has a start section.
 In addition, the `-u` option for "unchecked mode" can be used to convert even modules that do not validate.

-The interpreter can also convert entire test script to equivalent, self-contained JavaScript test files:
+The interpreter can also convert entire test scripts:

 ```
+wasm -s script.wast -o script.bin.wast
+wasm -s script.wast -o script2.wast
 wasm -s script.wast -o script.js
 ```

+The first creates a new test scripts where all embedded modules are converted to binary, the second where all are textual, regardless of how they where given in the original script.

+The last invocation produces an equivalent, self-contained JavaScript test file.
 Note the `-s` necessary to instruct the interpreter to convert the whole script, not just the (last) module in it.

+#### Command Line Expressions

 Finally, the option `-e` allows to provide arbitrary script commands directly on the command line.
 For example:

 ```
 wasm module.wasm -e '(invoke "foo")'
 ```

+#### Interactive Mode

 If neither a file nor any of the previous options is given, you'll land in the REPL and can enter script commands interactively.
 You can also get into the REPL by explicitly passing `-` as a file name.
 You can do that in combination to giving a module file, so that you can then invoke its exports interactively, e.g.: